yarbie-1/aydesgames/README.md

 # aydesgames
-just a gippity pacman kinda game
+just a gippity pacman kinda game, for now at least